mpm/liberic-ruby/README.md

 # Try editing the example file to see this in action- for example change the year of birth to a future year, etc.
 puts result
 ```

+## Features

+This gem is rather early stage.
+It does not implement all ERiC features
+yet.
+It does support submitting various tax filings via
+`Liberic::Process` which should be sufficient for the majority of use
+cases.
+Dealing with certificates (necessary for retrieving the tax
+assessment or cryptographically signing a tax filing) is possible, but
+no Ruby style wrapper exists yet.

+Please refer to `Liberic::SDK::API` and the official docs for this.

+## Bugs

+This library is used in production for submitting tax filings.
+Not all
+of the methods implemented in `Liberic::SDK::API` have been tested
+though, so the data types defined there might be wrong.

+Please consider this if you encounter problems and are looking for bugs
+in your code.

+Pull requests, improvements and examples are welcome, we are all in this
+together :)

 ## Development